boyemillar/VM-View_ReverseDNS/README.md

 # VM-View_ReverseDNS
 Update Local DNS Servers with the name of your View Horizon Desktop...
 This allows CUPS to print to local Printer Resources

+# The Script is Written in AutoIT scripting language and will require the following

+AutoIT software
+SCiTE Scripting Editor

 # On you VM-View Desktop (Master)